-(c) FARES NOT REQUIRED.-- This chapter does not require that elderly individuals and individuals with disabilities be charged a fare.
+(c) [Section 3023(c) of SAFETEA-LU amended this subsection to read as follows:] FARES NOT REQUIRED.-- This chapter does not require that elderly individuals and individuals with disabilities be charged a fare.

-(d) CONDITION ON CHARTER BUS TRANSPORTATION SERVICE.--

-(1) AGREEMENTS.-Financial assistance under this chapter may be used to buy or operate a bus only if the applicant, governmental authority, or publicly owned operator that receives the assistance agrees that, except as provided in the agreement, the governmental authority or an operator of public transportation for the governmental authority will not provide charter bus transportation service outside the urban area in which it provides regularly scheduled public transportation service.
+(d) CONDITION ON CHARTER BUS TRANSPORTATION SERVICE.-- (1) Financial assistance (1) AGREEMENTS.-Financial assistance under this chapter may be used to buy or operate a bus only if the applicant, governmental authority, or publicly owned operator that receives the assistance agrees that, except as provided in the agreement, the governmental authority or an operator of mass public transportation for the governmental authority will not provide charter bus transportation service outside the urban area in which it provides regularly scheduled mass public transportation service.
 An agreement shall provide for a fair arrangement the Secretary of Transportation considers appropriate to ensure that the assistance will not enable a governmental authority or an operator for a governmental authority to foreclose a private operator from providing intercity charter bus service if the private operator can provide the service.